edreisMD/plugnplai/README.md

 # Get a list of available plugins
 plugins = plugnplai.get_plugins()

-# Get the Manifest and the OpenAPI specification from the plugin URL one
+# Get the Manifest and the OpenAPI specification from the plugin URL
 manifest, openapi_spec = spec_from_url(plugins[0])
 ```